The Student Advocate is here to give you advice about your situation, explain what your options are, and also help you navigate the university system.

 - Provide confidential independent advice and support

-- Assist you with drafting applications, letters, and other documents
+- Assist you with drafting applications and letters

-- Attend meetings with University staff and Appeal/Discipline hearings with you
+- Attend meetings with university staff with you

 How to get help: